On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

-\, If the chemoattractant density $S$ is a fixed function of $x$, then the problem \eqref{eq:rt}-\eqref{eq:rt-initial} becomes linear.
+\paragraph{Summary of previous results} In this paper, we are concerned with the long-time behaviour of the run and tumble equation in the case that the solutions exist globally in time.
+Therefore, we do not provide an existence result.
+However, we would like to give a brief summary of the previous works, including the study of the Cauchy problem.
+We remark that the global existence of solutions for the models we study in this paper can be obtained by following the strategy e.g. in \cite{CMPS04, MW17} since the tumbling frequency we consider can be bounded by the necessary terms.

 The linear run and tumble model was studied in numerous works including \cite{OH00, OH02, CRS15, MW17}.
-In \cite{CRS15}, the authors proved the existence and uniqueness of a non-trivial stationary state and exponential decay to equilibrium as $t \to \infty$ in dimension $d=1$.
-The technique is based on the modified entropy approach introduced in \cite{DMS15}.
+In \cite{CRS15}, the authors proved the existence and uniqueness of a non-trivial stationary state and exponential decay to equilibrium as $t \to \infty$ in dimension $d=1$ by using modified entropy approach due to \cite{DMS15}.
 An example of a tumbling frequency satisfying the assumptions in \cite{CRS15} is given by where $\chi$ is called the chemotactic sensitivity.
-Recently in \cite{MW17}, this result was extended to higher dimension $d\geq1$ by considering splitting techniques due to \cite{MS16}.
-These techniques are based on using the Krein-Rutman theorem for positive semigroups which do not satisfy the necessary compactness assumption.
+Recently in \cite{MW17}, this result was extended to higher dimensions $d\geq1$ by considering splitting techniques due to \cite{MS16}.
+These techniques are based on using the Krein-Rutman theorem for positive semigroups which do not satisfy the necessary compactness assumptions.
 The general form of the tumbling frequency considered in \cite{MW17} is given by In \cite{MW17}, the authors further assumed that the concentration of the chemoattractant $S(x)$ is radially symmetric and decreasing in $x$ such that $S(x) \to 0$ as $|x| \to \infty$.
 This assumption simplifies the tumbling kernel \eqref{eq:T-general} to \eqref{eq:T-sign} since the radial symmetry assumption reduces the problem essentially to dimension $d=1$.
 In this paper, we are able to remove the radial symmetry assumption and obtain the exponential convergence towards a unique stationary state in dimension $d\geq 1$.
 As in our case, when the concentration of the chemoattractant $S$ is a fixed function of $x$ but not necessarily radially symmetric or strictly decreasing in $|x|$, we refer to it as the linear problem.
 However we remark that, in \cite{MW17}, the authors refer to a specific case of the run and tumble equation as the linear problem.
 What we call the linear equation in this paper refers to more general form of the run and tumble equation.